Collinformatics/HackTheBox/SkillsAssessment/Server-Side Attacks/writeup.md

 # Attack:

-Let's see what happens when we modify whats given to the API.

 Lets see if a Server Side Request Forgery (SSRF) will allow us to discover any unexposed services.

 First, send a request to an unlikly port: